YM1prg/python-game/README.md

 # python-game
-python 1v1 fighting game using Pygame i worked in it with a working team
+python 1v1 fighting game using Pygame i worked in it with a team